expo/expo/docs/pages/workflow/glossary-of-terms.md

 ### Flipper

 A mobile app debugger.
-[Learn more](https://fbflipper.com/).
 We do not enable Flipper in the default [Prebuild](#prebuild) template due to instability concerns.
+For more information, see [Flipper documentation](https://fbflipper.com/).

 ### FYI